jarrodmillman/pose-stats/description.md

 He wrote `YAGLM`, the product that forms the core of this exploration.

-**Jonathan Taylor** is a professor of statistics at Stanford University and is recognized both in the academic statistics community and the scientific `python` community.
+**Jonathan Taylor** is a professor of statistics at Stanford University and is recognized both in the academic statistics community and the scientific Python community.
 His research focuses on selective inference and signal detection in structured noise.
-He has been involved in the scientific python community for many years, including early work on `statsmodels`, `nipy` among others.
+He has been involved in the scientific Python community for many years, including early work on `statsmodels`, `nipy` among others.
-As part of this, he has learned some of the best practices from the scientific `python` world.
+As part of this, he has learned some of the best practices from the scientific Python world.
 He also works closely with statisticians in the `R` community.
-In collaboration with Trevor Hastie, he is the main developer on `ISLP` a package bridging the `R` and `python` worlds in that it provides `python` support for course material in a hugely successful `R` book: "Introduction to Statistical Learning with Applications in R".
+In collaboration with Trevor Hastie, he is the main developer on `ISLP` a package bridging the `R` and Python worlds in that it provides Python support for course material in a hugely successful `R` book: "Introduction to Statistical Learning with Applications in R".

 **Matt Haberland** is assistant professor of the bioResource and agricultural engineering at